Affording a WNS Education

 A family who enrolls at WNS without the support of financial assistance will not be considered for future assistance unless a significant change in circumstances can be documented.

 Your application for financial assistance is processed on a parallel timeline as your enrollment application.
-FA applications are accepted beginning December 1, 2018, and are due by January 28, 2019, for current families and by February 1, 2019, for prospective families.
+FA applications are accepted beginning December 1, 2023, and are due by January 19, 2024, for current families and January 31, 2024, for prospective families.
 Give yourself sufficient time to submit the financial assistance application and provide the most accurate information possible.
-Please remember to complete your tax returns early as they are required to be submitted to FAST by February 28, 2019.

 The tuition assistance committee makes award recommendations independently of the admission department decisions.
 However, while there is a sizeable financial assistance budget, there is a finite amount of assistance available.
 Retaining current families is the school’s highest priority; therefore, returning families whose financial assistance applications are submitted on time are given first priority.